yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 04/2026 Three papers have been accepted at ACL 2026 Main Conference and Findings.

 - 03/2026 I co-presented a tutorial on "[AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation](https://ai4science-tutorial.github.io/)" with other collaborators at EACL 2026.